mhvwerts/MANBAMM-control/MOLTECH-flow-sensor-system/README.md

 The MOLTECH-FSS Flow Sensor System enables recording of microfluidic flow rates through capillaries, using USB-connected hardware modules.
 At the heart of these modules there is a Sensirion liquid flow sensor (LG16-xxxxD family), which is managed by an Arduino-compatible microcontroller communicating with a host terminal (typically, a lab PC) through a USB serial connection.

-This section of the repository contains the hardware description of the MOLTECH-FSS and the Arduino firmware.
-Included is a minimal host terminal script (Python program running on the lab PC) for communicating with the flow sensor and recording flow rates.
-In `MANBAMM-control/python-src` there is a version integrated with the control software for other lab devices (syringe pumps, fluidic valves and the like).
+This section of the repository *only* contains the hardware description of the MOLTECH-FSS and the Arduino firmware.
+The Python module for communicating with the MOLTECH-FSS devices is located in [`MANBAMM-control/python-src`](https://github.com/mhvwerts/MANBAMM-control/tree/main/python-src) together with scripts for flow-rate recording and control software for other lab devices (syringe pumps, fluidic valves, etc.).

 ## Hardware

 Hardware information for the Sensirion modules can be found in the [Sensirion LG16-xxxxD datasheet](https://github.com/mhvwerts/MANBAMM-control/blob/main/MOLTECH-flow-sensor-system/res/Sensirion_Liquid_Flow_Meters_LG16_xxxxD_Datasheet.pdf), of which we keep a copy in this repository.